AnanthaR20/COVID-19_Shiny_App/README.md

-README: COVID-19 Analysis in the US
+README: COVID-19 App for casual Analysis in the US
 ================

 -----